Xetibo/ReSet-Doc/sections/appendix/management_summary.typ

 module and the binaries themselves which were proven to work with Flatpak.

 *Risks*:\
-During the initial stages, risks and its countermeasures were defined to respond fast to possible obstacles.
+During the initial stages, risks and countermeasures were defined to respond fast to possible obstacles.
 The plugin system was completed in time and was not too ambitious.
 ReSet does not have any noticeable lag that would hinder the user experience.
 The plugin system was tested extensively with testers and developers